- Learn

 - The Onlinification Hub

-- Please don't make any automated messages asking for meetings or demos.
+- Please don't use automated messages asking for meetings or demonstrations.

-The people you definitely should be connecting with to create long-term relationships that might bring business opportunities are:
+The individuals you should seek connections with to foster long-term relationships and potential business opportunities include:

 Colleagues